COVID In Maryland: More Than 1.2M Marylanders Fully Vaccinated; Cases Increase By Nearly 1.3K

 Over 9 million coronavirus tests have been administered in the state with 35,961 in the last day.

-Maryland remains in 2B of its vaccination plan, but all Marylanders ages 16 and up can get the vaccination at several mass vaccination site around the state.
+Maryland remains in 2B of its vaccination plan, but all Marylanders ages 16 and up can get the vaccination at several mass vaccination sites around the state.
 Some even have walk-up lines.

 They also continue to administer the Johnson & Johnson single-dose vaccine, with 117,630 total given out so far.
 In the last day, they administered 11,026 doses.